deciduously/music/post.md

 }
 ```

-I'm not bothering to show you the full snippet - this program doesn't use any of this code, you don't need to type any of this in.
+I'm not bothering to show you the full snippet - this program doesn't use any of this code.
+You don't need to type any of this in.
 In a `bash` one-liner you've got to take your randomness where you can get it, but the `rand` crate proivdes a richer set of tools.
 Before streaming in something random, we need to think about what exactly it is we're randomizing.

 In this application, we want to pick a musical note from a set of valid choices at random.
 The `awk` code does this with code like this:  `list[n % listLength]`, to take a random index that's ensured to be a valid list member.
 See if you can spot the correspinding section ofthe cover image.
 We get to use the [`rand::seq::IteratorRandom`](https://docs.rs/rand/0.7.2/rand/seq/trait.IteratorRandom.html) trait.
 This gives us a `choose()` method, that can handle that for it - it uses a random number generator we specify to get the same job done.